-The standard error of measurement (SEM) provides a value that can be used to construct a confidence range (for example, +/- 1 SEM and +/- 2 SEM represent 68% and 95%, respectively) within which a candidate's observed score is expected to fluctuate if the candidate was to repeat the exam over and over again.
+The SEM provides a value that can be used to construct a confidence range (for example, +/- 1 SEM and +/- 2 SEM represent 68% and 95%, respectively) within which a candidate's observed score is expected to fluctuate if the candidate was to repeat the exam over and over again.
 The SEM value should be as small as possible so that the measurement of the candidate's ability contains as little error as possible.
 The SEM is calculated as follows: